The Public Paperfolding History Project

 This

-and history of paper foxes and raccoon dogs.
+history of folded paper foxes and raccoon dogs.
 Please

 contact me if you know any of this information is